Benefits of prenatal yoga

 Many newly pregnant women want to continue with their normal activities for as long as possible.
 Some are very fit and prefer maintaining their regular exercise routine or yoga practice without giving up their usual pace and intensity.
 Others experience the need to move more gently and find themselves practicing yoga for the first time.

 During pregnancy, body, mind and soul go through an epic transformation.
 As the pregnancy progresses the body experiments almost daily changes.
-All anatomical systems suffer adaptations including hormonal changes that enable the connective tissue of the pelvis to become lax in order to allow the baby to grow, the development of an entirely new organ – the placenta, that will nourish and provide the baby with oxygen, and the expansion of the uterus up to 1000 times its pre-pregnancy size, just to name a few.
+All anatomical systems suffer adaptations including hormonal changes that enable the connective tissue of the pelvis to become lax in order to allow the baby to grow, the development of an entirely new organ – the placenta, that will nourish and provide the baby with oxygen, and the expansion of the uterus more than five times its pre-pregnancy size, just to name a few.

 Accepting that one’s body, lifestyle and possibly the relationship with one’s partner will never be the same again is part of the process of becoming a mother.
 It is also important to remind ourselves that yoga is not a trendy work-out, rather – using one of my mentor’s words – a work-in.
 First-time mothers usually experience a natural fear of diving into the unknown, evoke their own experiences as daughters and revisit their relationship with their own mothers.